i-myk/github-analytics-dbt/README.md

 ---

-## 💡 Lessons Learned
+## 💡 Lessons Tips

 One of the biggest challenges during this project was connecting dbt Cloud to GitHub.

-At first, I assumed this setup would be difficult and expected ChatGPT to provide all the necessary steps.
+At first, I assumed this setup would be difficult and AI will help me to provide all the necessary steps.
 However, I quickly realized that the **official dbt documentation** was the most reliable resource for configuring authentication and repository integration.

 This experience reinforced an important lesson: